patareshivraj/tmc-disaster-ai/README.md

 ## 26. License

-This project was developed as part of a Master's dissertation for the Thane Municipal Corporation Disaster Management Division.
+Developed with ❤️ for the Thane Municipal Corporation Disaster Management Division to support efficient disaster monitoring, analysis, and response operations.